ykwei7/Track-O/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Track-O home folder.

 **Q**: Why does my application look slightly different?<br>
-**A**: The screenshots in this User Guide are from an application running on **macOS**.
+**A**: The screenshots in this User Guide are from an application running on macOS.
 If you are using Windows, your application would look something like this instead:

 <img src="windows_ug.png" width="85%"/>